iyxan23/zipalign-java/README.md

 // hell yeah it's that easy!
 ```

+**NOTE**: The library doesn't do anything to verify if the zip stream given is valid; it assumes everything is valid and skims through bytes.
+You might need to verify the zip file first.

 #### Using it as a CLI program

 or just run it as a cli program: